trullock/NanoIoC/readme.md

 object IContainer.Resolve(Type type);
 </pre>

-You can resolve concrete types that aren't registered, as long as all their dependencies are registered.
+You can resolve concrete types that aren't registered, as long as all their dependencies are registered or directly constructable.

 You can get all registered types:
 <pre>